 Now you’ve read about what supplements chameleons needs I’m going to give you an easy schedule to remember.
 This applies to the most popular kept species of chameleon.
 Other species will require something similar though.

-Veiled a panther chameleon supplement schedule
+Veiled and panther chameleon supplement schedule

 - Calcium without D3 – Should be provided at every feed